Choosing a College

 • If yes, were you averaging A’s and B’s in high school?

-• If yes, did you do well in college?
+• If yes, did you do well when you were enrolled there?

 • Do you feel academically prepared for a 4-year university?

 You should highly consider starting out at a community college if you answered “No” to any of the questions above.
-Reputable four-year universities do care a great deal about military experience.
-At the same time, admissions officers are hesitant to accept applicants who lack a recent academic record showing they can pass the academic rigors of an university.
-Yet, with a year or (preferably) two of college under your belt, those same admissions officers could be receptive to your case.
+Reputable four-year universities care about military experience, but admissions officers are also hesitant to accept applicants who lack a recent academic record showing they can pass the rigors of a university.
+With a year or two of college under your belt, those same admissions officers could be receptive to your case.

 Evaluate College Options Based on Your Needs

 There are no one-size-fits-all solutions for college.
-You will want to reflect on the range of needs you have then evaluating the school options against those needs.
-Assuming you have already decided which degree type (i.e. community college vs. a four-year degree) is right for you, you should think about some critical factors as you think about what you need personally, educationally, financially, socially, and professionally for the best college experience for you.
+You will want to reflect on the needs you have and then evaluate your options against those needs.
+You should think about what you need personally, educationally, financially, socially, and professionally for the best college experience for you.
 There are many questions to ask to determine what you need in a school, but consider a few of the most critical below:

 • What do I hope to study, and what schools are known for great undergraduate experiences in this field?